Amrawsome/Rich_Web_Tech/D21125383-Lab-5/Exercise_readMe.md

 element from the left out because the left side of the box is pushed out.

 5.Detail how the browser loads and bootstraps a rich web application from an initial URL.

+Browser:
+1.User navigates to a URL in the browser and the browser goes to the DNS.
+2.Browser makes TCP connection to server IP and designated port associated with that URL.
+The protocols tell where the files to load the website are located in the server.
+3.An application server listening at that ip address accepts connection from browser.
+4.Browser sends HTTP request over the open TCP connection.
+5.The application server parses the request and responds to the browser over the same TCP connection, delivering the files needed.

+Loading the Web App:
+1.First HTTP request loads initial assets (HTML, CSS, JavaScript or Multimedia files) 2.As files are loaded browser parses each and runs commands contained therein.
+3.Some commands can call back to server for more assets.
+4.This goes on till all assets are collected.